D&D Beyond: Reception

-Cecilia D'Anastasio, for Kotaku in 2017, wrote "when viewed as a toolset and not a replacement for D&D’s traditions, D&D Beyond is exactly the sort of digital facelift the game needs to stay accessible, streamlined and relevant".
+Cecilia D'Anastasio, for Kotaku in 2017, wrote "when viewed as a toolset and not a replacement for D&D's traditions, D&D Beyond is exactly the sort of digital facelift the game needs to stay accessible, streamlined and relevant".
 D'Anastasio highlighted one downside, which was that content from the DMs Guild is not automatically integrated with D&D Beyond.
-Gavin Sheehan, for Bleeding Cool in 2017, highlighted the ability to make homebrew content in D&D Beyond.
-While Sheehan believed the digital resources were worth the cost, he wrote that "the pricing will be the real dividing point for some people. [...]
-I can see people screaming that they don't get to own the material like you would a book".
+Gavin Sheehan, for Bleeding Cool in 2017, commented that he "loved D&D Beyond" and that "It was interesting to scan through these digital versions and compare them to the physical ones as I thumbed through the pages.
+There's nothing missing here, and if anything, the people behind the program went to great lengths to make sure this was easy to read and apply to the physical world".
+He also praised the ability to make homebrew content in D&D Beyond.

 Alex Walker, for Kotaku Australia in 2019, reported that two years after launch the D&D Beyond mobile app would be updated to include the ability to load character sheets.
 Walker highlighted that this was a highly requested feature from the launch of D&D Beyond; Walker criticized the delay in adding the feature especially as other versions of mobile character sheets had been done before effectively.

-Charlie Hall, for Polygon, reported that in March 2020 the cost of D&D Beyond's Legendary Bundle was $637.19.
-He highlighted that the cost of the digital Dungeons & Dragons source books and adventure modules are about the same as the physical books, and that "many players are still defaulting to physical books".
-Hall viewed D&D Beyond as a luxury app and that he is "not eager to effectively buy the same content twice".
-Adam Benjamin, for CNET in February 2023, wrote that "a Hero tier subscription isn't great value unless you play in a lot of D&D groups (more than six).
-The real value of a subscription is sharing content with the Master Tier. [...]
-A DM with a Master-tier subscription can spend $6 per month and share purchased content with the rest of the group even if they have free accounts".
-Benjamin commented that "the primary drawback of D&D Beyond is that it focuses on character sheets, not other elements of a D&D table" – for groups dependent on maps to "visualize combat and exploration", they'll need to use a virtual tabletop (such as Roll20 or Fantasy Grounds) or other map tools in addition to D&D Beyond.
+Adam Benjamin, for CNET in February 2023, stated that "of the tools we tested, D&D Beyond was far and away the simplest to get started with".
+He commented that "the primary drawback of D&D Beyond is that it focuses on character sheets, not other elements of a D&D table" – for groups dependent on maps to "visualize combat and exploration", they'll need to use a virtual tabletop (such as Roll20 or Fantasy Grounds) or other map tools in addition to D&D Beyond.
+In a 2024 review update, Benjamin highlighted that the in-development map tool "addresses a major gap in D&D Beyond's service" but other VTTs still "offer more robust map features".